codearryaas/swift-rank/.docs/user-guide/getting-started.md

-# Getting Started with Schema Engine
+# Getting Started with Swift Rank

-Welcome to Schema Engine!
+Welcome to Swift Rank!
 This guide will help you get started with adding structured data (schema markup) to your WordPress website.

 ## What is Schema Markup?